avermeulen/compare-them/README.md

 POST endpoint `api/compare`

-Call the endpoint using POSTMAN.
+~~Call the endpoint using POSTMAN.~~

+Using supertest with mocha works very well for testing.

 ## Think about